richelbilderbeek/chapter_paradata/README.md

 ### Runnable code has other important features

  * Reproduce an experiment
- * Code can teach the user
+ * Code can teach the user, see babette
  * Build upon an experiment

 ## Conclusions